The Cruel Cashmere Industry

 A PETA Asia investigation into the cashmere industry in China and Mongolia revealed extreme cruelty to cashmere goats.
 The animals screamed in pain and fear as workers held them down and stepped on them, bending their legs into unnatural positions and tearing out their hair with sharp metal combs.

 Goats left with bloody cuts from the hair-removal process received no pain relief or veterinary care.
-One worker simply poured rice wine into an animal’s wound.
+One worker poured rice wine into an animal’s wound.

 Suffering in Extreme Temperatures